 The Role of Luxury Auction Houses

 Luxury auction houses play a crucial role in the world of high-end watches and jewelry, serving as the intermediary between sellers and buyers of these valuable items.
+An auction company typically collects various fees, such as the buyer’s premium and commission fees, and is responsible for managing the charges associated with the auction process.
 These auction houses are responsible for evaluating, promoting, and facilitating the sale of luxury timepieces and jewelry, ensuring a seamless and secure transaction process for all parties involved.

 Expertise in Evaluation and Appraisal